MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/networking-and-connectivity.md

 ---
-description: Guides for caching, domain info, and communication API.
+description: See guides for caching, domain info, and the communication API in Microsoft Edge.
-title: Networking and connectivity
+title: Dev guide: Networking and connectivity - Microsoft Edge Development
 author: erikadoyle
 ---